Caterham Racing: Caterham Seven 310R Championship

-Caterham Seven 420R Championship
+Caterham Seven Championship UK

-The Seven 420R (formerly known as Superlight R300) was introduced for 2009 and is now the premier class of the Caterham Motorsport ladder.
+The Seven 420R (formerly known as Superlight R300 and later 420R) was introduced in 2009 and is now the premier class of the Caterham Motorsport ladder.
 The car is unique on the ladder in that it is not an evolution of the Caterham Academy car but instead is a unique chassis and uses the 2.0l Ford Duratec engine as opposed to the Ford Sigma engine used in the other series in the ladder.
 2014 saw the introduction of an optional 6-speed sequential gearbox.